 - Be concise.
-Have a point, and get to the point in fewer than 2,000 words.
-Our preferred length is 1,200-1,800 words.
+Have a point and get to it.
+Our preferred length is 1200-1500 words, and we reject submissions longer than 1800 words.

 - Keep it interesting.
-We follow what we call “the inverse Thumper rule”: If you only got nice things to say, don’t say nothin’ at all.
-(That said, no ad hominem attacks.)
+Follow the “inverse Thumper rule”: If you only have nice things to say, don’t say nothing at all.
+That said, no ad hominem attacks.